zcrayman/tut-rest/6/README.md

         return order;
     }

-If you run up the application `./gradlew tomcatRunWar` and the run `OrderTests` again, you should find that it passes, meaning that the JSON contains the appropriate Links.
+Run up the application using `./gradlew tomcatRunWar` and the run `OrderTests` again and now you should find that it passes, meaning that the JSON contains the appropriate links and you've successfully implemented HATEOAS for your RESTful Service!

+## Summary

+Adding HATEOAS so that your RESTful resources, the actions you can perform upon them and the relationships between them is not mandatory for all RESTful services, but it certainly increases the flexibility of your RESTful service to change if you do implement it.

+Here you've learned the basics of applying Spring HATEOAS to extending your RESTful Domain's resource components to apply links to the generation of the representations of those components.

+Now it's time for a coffee and a wrap-up as you've now got a complete RESTful service ready to go and Yummy Noodle Bar could not be happier!

 [Next… Recap and Where to go Next](../7/)